 Computes the peak directional linear regression slope for upward or downward

-trending response variable y
+trending response variable y, respectively using rolling_slope() within

 a moving window.